 Russia and China, which let the United Nations support the air campaign in Libya, provoked strong condemnation from the United States, European powers and Arab governments when they vetoed a much less interventionist resolution in the Security Council last week that called on Assad to step down.

 Moscow sees Assad as a buyer of arms and host to a Soviet-era naval base.
+For both Russia and China, Syria is also a test case for efforts to resist UN encroachment on sovereign governments’ freedom to deal with rebels as they see fit.

 Campaigning for next month’s presidential election that he is certain to win, Prime Minister Vladimir Putin, who first won the presidency after storming the rebel Russian city of Grozny, said: “A cult of violence has been coming to the fore in international affairs … This cannot fail to cause concern.